 Copying 35mm slides with the Moment 10x Macro lens and your iPhone.

 Somewhere in a shoebox you probably have a handful of precious family snapshots on 35mm slides that you’ve thought would be great to have on your iphone.
-Like that one of crazy ol’ Uncle Fritz standing in front of an oncoming train long before death-defying selfies were cool.
+Like that one of crazy ol’ Uncle Fritz standing on the track in front of an oncoming train long before death-defying selfies were cool.

 If you have a Moment Macro lens accessory for your iPhone, Galaxy or Pixel, you can easily copy these yourself.
-Note that the technique below has been tested on an iPhone 10s Max and results with other phones may vary.
+Note that the technique below has been tested on an iPhones.
+Results with other phones may vary.

 How to copy slides with your iPhone.